 - A wrongful act

 - An act of neglect

 - A felonious act

-If the loss of your loved one was caused by one of these factors, our team can explore your compensation options.
+If one of these factors caused the loss of your loved one, our team can explore your options for justice.
 We can help you build a comprehensive lawsuit, identify the at-fault party, and assign a value to your case.
 Our mission is to build a strong case for you and ensure your loss-related financial needs are met.

-On your own, it can be complicated to understand the recoverable damages S.C.
+It can be difficult to understand the recoverable damages S.C.
 Ann §15-32-210 entitles you to recoup.
-Our familiarity with state law enables us to establish your recoverable damages as:
+We’ll determine whether you deserve compensation for:

 - Loss of your loved one’s financial support

 - Loss of their society and companionship

 - Funeral and burial expenses for your loved one

 When we calculate the value of your lawsuit, we’ll include: